Creativty/lmmi/README.md

 LEETMAKERS (1337 Ben guerir's very own robotics club)'s inventory management interface.

 # TODO
-- Move static files to be under the server not the way it is currently.
 - Implement POST::/api/request endpoint for project request submission (with server side request data validation)

 # Future Features